 Thankfully, juvenile expungement law is extremely generous, and generally favors the clearing up of juvenile records.

 Can My Request For Juvenile Expungement Be Denied?

 While there are no court fees involved in this process, there is a five-year waiting period providing the person has no subsequent felony convictions or Class A misdemeanors.
 Juvenile records are not eligible for expungement if there are criminal charges pending against the petitioner.
-Sex crimes, certain felonies, and crimes involving children or child abuse are also ineligible for expungement.
+Sex crimes, certain felonies, and crimes involving children or child abuse are also ineligible for expungement, though it is possible for juvenile sex offenders to have their name removed from the sex offender list.
 Depending on the offense, set aside and sealing may still be possible even if the juvenile offense is ineligible for expungement.
 All motions must be filed with the juvenile court where the arrest or adjudication records reside.

 If you have any questions about Juvenile Expungement or Rights Restoration, contact Lohrke Law to set up a free consultation with an attorney.